MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

      where date_row = 1
      order by customer;
    ```
-### Steps
-- Create CTE with the needed columns and use ROW_NUMBER() to rank the rows.
-We will PARTITION() by `customer_id` and ORDER_BY() the `order_date`.
-We are only looking at the items purchased after customers became members, so we will use the WHERE clause to only get results where the `order_date` > `join_date`.
-- We then select the product that was purchased first for each customer.

 ### Result
 | customer | product |
 | -------- | ------- |
 | A        | ramen   |
 | B        | sushi   |

-   After becoming a member at Danny's Diner, customer A purchased ramen, and customer B purchased sushi.
+   - After becoming a member at Danny's Diner, customer A purchased ramen, and customer B purchased sushi.
 <br/><br/>
 7. Which item was purchased just before the customer became a member?
    ```sql